 Football Fish Reproduction and Lifespan

 Anglerfish have one of the most unique mating strategies of any animal in the world.
 As it grows, the male football fish will actually lose its digestive system.
 It must find a mate quickly or die.
 The female’s lure is thought to act as a source of attraction in the dark.
 When it has found a suitable mate, he will bite into her flesh and fuse with her body.
-The male will then lose most of its body -parts except for the testes to exchange sperm with the female.
+The male will then lose most of its body parts except for the testes to exchange sperm with the female.
 In return, the male will receive sustenance through the fusion of their blood vessels.
-It’s thought that the female can carry multiple around in this manner throughout its lifetime.
+It’s thought that the female can carry multiple males around in this manner throughout her lifetime.

 The evolution of this symbiotic mating strategy has been the subject of some debate.
 It’s been suggested that it evolved in response to the low density of fish in the deep sea.
 If the fish can attach to its mate and also reduce its own metabolic cost, then that improves overall fitness in such an inhospitable environment.